 "Broker Non-Votes" are votes that are not cast by a broker, bank or other nominee (the "Broker") on a non-routine matter because the shares entitled to cast the vote are held in "street name", the Broker lacks discretionary authority to vote the shares and the Broker has not received voting instructions from the beneficial owner.
 Proposal 1 is a non-routine matter.
-As a result, if you hold shares of the Company's Common Stock in street name, your Broker will not be permitted to exercise voting discretion with respect to Proposal 1.
-If you do not vote or give your Broker specific instructions on how to vote for you, your shares will have the effect of a vote against Proposal 1.
+As a result, if you hold shares of Common Stock in street name, your Broker will not be permitted to exercise voting discretion with respect to Proposal 1.